harsh2025-sketch/multi_teacher_llm_distillation_engine/README.md

 ## License

-MIT License - see LICENSE file for details.
+Apache License 2.0 - see `LICENSE` file for details.

 ## Acknowledgments